SidSmith70/AquariusPythonScriptsFork/service/readme.txt

 Install the Service: Run the following command:

-python AquariusFileWatcherService.py install
+python -m path.to.module.AquariusFileWatcherService install

 Start the Service: After installing, you can start the service using:

-python AquariusFileWatcherService.py start
+python -m path.to.module.AquariusFileWatcherService start

 Stop the Service: If you need to stop the service, use:

-python AquariusFileWatcherService.py stop
+python -m path.to.module.AquariusFileWatcherService stop

 Uninstall the Service: If you want to uninstall the service, use:

-python AquariusFileWatcherService.py remove
+python -m path.to.module.AquariusFileWatcherService remove

 Scripts must be run as modules for relative imports to work properly.
-So rather than running generic_watcher.py, you'll need to run as a module OCR.generic_watcher.
+So rather than running generic_watcher.py, you'll need to run as a module service.generic_watcher.
 Like so:

 {
     "version": "0.2.0",